Damages in Gas and Electricity Arbitrations

 The ‘but for’ or counterfactual is the situation the parties would have found themselves in if it were not for the breach of contract or expropriation.

 In other cases, establishing the counterfactual may be more complex.
-For instance, what would have been the volume and timing of deliveries in a contract where the buyer or seller had optionality over delivery volumes?
+For instance, what would have been the volume and timing of deliveries in a contract if the buyer or seller had optionality over delivery volumes?
 How would the generation asset being available six months earlier have affected market prices and, therefore, the value of electricity sold on the market?
 How would those changes to market prices have affected the value of other assets in the harmed party’s portfolio?

 Suppose a gas trading and retail supply company purchased the bulk of its gas needs through a single long-term contract.
 The seller terminates the contract in breach of its obligations and the supplier markedly reduces the scale of its retail operations.
 Aside from the disputed contract, the counterfactual could be a larger company with, for example, higher staff and accommodation costs, greater credit requirements and more retail customers.
 In this case, complexity may be avoided if an upper or lower bound can be placed on the potential damage.